 Primary prevention:

-The basis primary prevention of dental caries is the use of methods and means aimed at eliminating risk factors and causes of the disease.
-As a result of preventive measures, the initial stages of carious lesions can stabilize or undergo reverse development.
+Basis primary prevention of dental caries is the use of methods and means aimed at eliminating risk factors and causes of the disease.
+As a result preventive measures initial stages carious lesions may stabilize or undergo reverse development.

 Primary prevention methods: